icone home contour bleu

 • Benefit from personalized advice and recommendations – Transmit useful information to your healthcare professionals

-Downloadable (for patients cared for by professionals using Vestalis) on iPhone or Android:
+Applications to download (for patients cared for by professionals using Vestalis) from the Applus Store or Google Store

 Female caregiver and elderly female patient treated at home